Glow-Lang/glow/INSTALL.md

 For the the most recent stable release (currently alpha quality), use:

     docker pull mukn/glow:alpha
-    docker run -it mukn/glow:alpha bash
+    docker run -it --mount type=volume,src=glow-home,dst=/root mukn/glow:alpha bash

-For the latest development code (has most features but can be unstable), use:
+For the latest development code
+(which has most features and is better suited to work on *Glow* itself, but can be unstable), use:

     docker pull mukn/glow:latest
-    docker run -it mukn/glow:latest bash
+    docker run -it --mount type=volume,src=glow-home,dst=/root mukn/glow:latest bash

 You can build your own using `scripts/make-docker-image.ss` from [gerbil-utils](https://github.com/fare/gerbil-utils).

+Note that the `--mount` option is there to help you persist your working state between sessions of running *Glow* inside docker.
+Without such a mount, you'd lose your keys, etc., between sessions.
+Alternatively, you could use a `bind` mount to put those files directly in your filesystem (consult the Docker documentation for details), but beware what it would do to file permissions considering that the processes under `docker` run as `root` by default.
+You can layer your own modifications on top of the docker image to suit your needs.

 ## Installing *Glow* the Hard Way